f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     syscon-1-active(config)# system reboot controllers controller active

-The system controllers should reboot, and their configurations will be completel wiped clean.
+The system controllers should reboot, and their configurations will be completely wiped clean.
 You will need ot login via the CLI to restore out-of-band networking connectivity, and then the previously archived configurations can be copied back and restored.